Need to up your Instagram Story game? The only answer to that is “yes.”

 A great way to create an attention-grabbing Story is to use one of our templates.
 We’ve currently got about 100 Story templates to choose from, and we’re always adding more.

-- Customize it with your own photo, graphics, text.
+Customize it with your own photos, graphics, or text.

 Take a look at some of the graphics that we’ve created for Stories — banner greetings, airy accents, and story icons.
 Some of them are just bits of flair, but others play well with popular Story actions like Swipe Up, Before/After, and Share.
 And our Fire graphic is pretty hot, too (sorry).